-Historically, streaming Star Wars movies has been a little tricky.
-No longer.
-While Disney+ doesn’t have every Star Wars film ever made — Solo and The Last Jedi are still stuck on Netflix — it’s the only service where you can find the original trilogy, the prequel trilogy, The Force Awakens, animated series like The Clone Wars and Star Wars Rebels, and live-action TV shows like The Mandalorian all in one place.
+Disney’s streaming service is the only place you can find the original trilogy, the prequel trilogy, The Force Awakens, The Last Jedi, animated series like The Clone Wars and Star Wars Rebels, and live-action TV shows like The Mandalorian all in one place.
 They’ve never looked better, either.
-The original trilogy and the prequel trilogy are both available in 4K Ultra HD for the first time, while The Force Awakens and other Disney-produced movies support Dolby Vision and Dolby Atmos streams (just ignore the weird new edits to Han and Greedo’s infamous showdown in the Mos Eisley cantina).
+The original trilogy and the prequel trilogy are both available in 4K Ultra HD for the first time, while The Force Awakens and other Disney-produced movies support Dolby Vision and Dolby Atmos streams (just ignore the weird new edits).

 Still, Disney+ has over 600 other shows and movies to enjoy.
-That doesn’t leave a lot of time for a complete Star Wars rewatch before Star Wars: Episode IX — The Rise of Skywalker.
 If you only have time to catch three or four Star Wars movies, here’s what we recommend.
-Besides, you’ve already seen all the other ones a zillion times, right?

 Given how iconic Star Wars has become, it’s easy to forget just how strange A New Hope really is.
 Try to watch it with fresh eyes, and you’ll see what we mean.
 A New Hope might’ve defined the modern Hollywood blockbuster, but its first hour is paced more like an art film.
 It throws ideas at you at a breakneck pace, and never stops to explain.
 Sure, we know what the Clone Wars, the Kessel Run, and Jabba the Hutt are now, but at the time?
 They were all unknowns, leaving plenty of room for our imaginations to run wild.
 It’s fun, exciting, mysterious, and just a little dangerous.
 It’s great.